-In EGI, the staged-rollout process has been extended from process that was in place in the EGEE project for gLite components, to a wider variety of software components and products from different Technology Providers.
+In EGI, the staged-rollout process has been designed and implemented targeting a wide variety of software components and products from different Technology Providers.
+This change alone leads to a broadening of the scope of the staged-rollout process and procedures.